 When you have a monthly working plan set out for you, you’ll be able to schedule these posts in advance and not have to stress about manually posting on a specific day or time.

 Scheduling content gives you a birds-eye-view of your performance.
 When you regularly schedule content at different times of the day, you’ll be able to deduce what time slot is the best owing to the level of engagement and even link clicks.
-For example, think about Facebook; according to research, the best time to post is Wednesday, at 11am.
+For example, think about Facebook; according to research, the best time to post is Wednesday, at 11am

 Research is essential; you’ll need to figure out your audience, research what your competitors are doing, and determine how you can be different from the rest.
-Knowing your niche is the baseline you should carry with you when creating a plan.
+Knowing your niche is the baseline you should carry when creating a plan.

 When you have an idea of what content you’d like to feature on your social media platforms, the next step would be to draw out a plan.